 Second, if one or both spouses has had an intimate relationship (physical or emotional) with a third party, all communication with that person—phone calls, letters, e-mails, or visits—must end.
-If he or she works with the spouse, a job change should seriously be considered.
+If the third party is a co-worker, a job change should seriously be considered.

 Third, both parties must be willing to go to counseling.
-The couple should take time to find the right Christian counselor, someone who is qualified to deal with issues that they're struggling with, such as, adultery, addiction, or abuse.
+The couple should take time to find the right Christian counselor, someone who is qualified to deal with the issues they’re struggling with such as adultery, addiction, or abuse.
 Finding the right counselor is like buying a pair of shoes; sometimes you have to try on several pairs before you find the right fit.

 Fourth, restoring a marriage takes time.
-Rushing the process and avoiding or downplaying painful issues typically leads to another separation and divorce.
-It's tragic when a marriage that could have been reconciled is destroyed because the root cause was never treated.
+Rushing the process and avoiding or downplaying painful issues can lead to separation and divorce.
+It’s tragic when a marriage that could have been reconciled is destroyed because the root cause was never treated.